Parent / Family Engagement Policies & Compact

 Efforts will be made to ensure parents/caregivers receive meaningful communication in a timely manner, including the following:

-- Use multiple methods of communication to families such as Keep In-Touch, website, marquis, and Twitter.
+- Use multiple methods of communication to families such as Principal Message through News You Choose, eNotify, Talking Points, website, marquis, and Twitter.

 - Encourage all caregivers to attend monthly PTA meetings to learn and receive information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.